 Relations between Yale and Yale people—from Ezra Stiles and Noah Webster to Cole Porter, Henry Roe Cloud, and Maya Lin—and American society and culture.
 Elihu Yale and the global eighteenth century; Benjamin Silliman and the emergence of American science; Walter Camp, Dink Stover, and the all-American boy; Henry Luce and the information age; faith and ideology in postwar Yale and America.
 WR, HU RP

-* HIST 150Jb / HSHM 406b, Healthcare for the Urban Poor in Twentieth Century America Sakena Abedin
+* HIST 150Ja / HSHM 406a, Healthcare for the Urban Poor Sakena Abedin

-Exploration of the institutions, movements, and policies that have attempted to provide healthcare for the urban poor in twentieth-century America, with emphasis on the ideas (about health, cities, neighborhoods, poverty, race, gender, difference, etc) that shaped them.
+Exploration of the institutions, movements, and policies that have attempted to provide healthcare for the urban poor in America from the late nineteenth century to the present, with emphasis on the ideas (about health, cities, neighborhoods, poverty, race, gender, difference, etc) that shaped them.
 Topics include hospitals, health centers, public health programs, the medical civil rights movement, the women’s health movement, and national healthcare policies such as Medicare and Medicaid.
-SO

 Historical overview of American Indian tribal communities, particularly since the creation of the United States.
 Challenges of working with oral histories, government documents, and missionary records.
 WR, HU